carpentries-incubator/fair-bio-practice/_episodes/08-record-keeping.md

 - "Good record keeping ensures transparency and reproducibility."
 - "Record keeping is an integral part of data FAIRification."
 - "Record keeping is key to good data management practices."
+- "Having experimental details already in electronic form makes it easier to include them in READMEs or repository records"
 ---

 ## Before we start...